 Irish company law requires the directors to prepare financial statements for each financial year.
-Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" issued by the Financial Reporting Council.
+Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and the Charities SORP (FRS102).
 Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial position of the company as at the financial year end date and of the profit or loss of the company for the financial year and otherwise comply with the Companies Act 2014.